BMW M3 Vs M4 – What’s The Difference?

 Exciting times lie ahead for BMW, and we can’t wait to see how they perform.
 They certainly have big shoes to fill!

 We’ve certainly done a lot of comparison guides here at Drifted, but the sheer amount of similarities between the M3 and the M4 have shown how little these two modern-day masterpieces vary.
+For some, it may be as simple as whether they’re looking for two, or four doors.

 Both are terrific cars in their own right.
 Although they may not be everyone’s idea of perfection due to the modern nature of the current generation, there’s no doubt that their everyday potential combined with sheer power, reliability, and convenience makes it easy to see where the temptation lies.